shallotpancake/gaimincalendator/README.md

 ## Overview

-**GaiminCalendator** is a Python-based application that scrapes match schedules from websites (like Liquipedia), extracts match data, and syncs them with a Google Calendar.
-This tool is perfect for keeping track of upcoming esports events by automatically updating a shared Google Calendar with match schedules.
+**GaiminCalendator** is a Python-based application that grabs Dota 2 match schedules from liquipedia and adds them to a calendar.

 ## Features